Biodiesel is making a difference

 According to the American Lung Association of Minnesota (ALAMN), during the 10-year period with biodiesel as a fuel standard for Minnesota, a reduction of more than 7.4 billion pounds of carbon dioxide has already been realized.
 ALAMN estimates that is comparable to removing the emissions from 706,649 passenger vehicles or 17,998 railcars of coal.

-That’s not a typo.
-Removing emissions.
-Breathing easier.
 Biodiesel’s ability to reduce greenhouse gas emissions by more than 50 percent is why the Environmental Protection Agency recognizes it as the only advanced biofuel.

 Revitalizing rural communities

 According to the Minnesota Department of Agriculture, the biodiesel industry contributes $1.7 billion annually in the state, while supporting 5,397 jobs.
-Nationwide, there are approximately 200 biodiesel plants, which provide nearly 48,000 jobs.
+Nationwide, there are approximately 200 biodiesel plants, providing nearly 48,000 jobs.
 These are often hard-hit areas where employment options are few.
 Leaving for “greener pastures” is no longer the only option.

 “Biodiesel is another step in increasing the diversity of our energy needs,” says Tom Slunecka, CEO, Minnesota Soybean Research and Promotion Council.
 “Minnesota soybean farmers are proud to be leaders in growing that diversity.”